zaqifathis/BIMserver-doc/Checkin.md

 }
 ```

-When something went wrong (for example, the IFC file is supposedly invalid) the state will be "AS_ERROR".
+When something went wrong, e.g., the IFC file is supposedly invalid, the state will be "AS_ERROR".
 A description will be in the title field.
 The "stage" field contains a string describing the current stage of the process, which for example can be "Generating geometry...".

 # Using notification
 Register to be notified on a change in progress: